Exe Estuary Management Partnership Contact Details

 The Exe Estuary Management Partnership is made up of representatives from the various organisations that are responsible for managing different aspects of the Exe Estuary.
 By working together as a Partnership, the group can provide a cohesive approach, communicating easily and making the most efficient use of limited resources.
 This ultimately benefits both the Estuary environment and the local communities and businesses that rely on the area as a resource or for enjoyment.
 The Partnership also includes two Forum Chairs who are elected at the annual Winter Forum by the local community to represent their views.

 The Partnership employs an Estuary Officer to act on its behalf but retains authority for their work through quarterly Management Group meetings.
-The Exe Estuary Officer delivers an Annual Action Plan which is based around a set of objectives and priorities set out in the Management Plan drawn up by the Partners and informed by the State of the Exe report (which is currently being updated).
+The Exe Estuary Officer delivers an Annual Delivery Plan which is based around a set of objectives and priorities set out in the Management Plan drawn up by the Partners and informed by the State of the Exe Estuary report.
 An Annual Review is published at the end of each year which sets out the Partnership's achievements during the preceding year.
 Partnership publications can be viewed and downloaded from this site.

 The Exe Estuary Management Partnership brings together the organisations who have a responsibility for managing the Estuary to form a coordinated approach.
 The partnership is funded by: